 There are typically some good byproducts of instituting a new laser safety policy.
 A solid safety policy will save your company money by prolonging the lifespan of your equipment, prevent downtime and increase your operational efficiency.

-Essentially, laser safety shouldn’t be seen as a frustrating and time-wasting health and safety box-ticking exercise but an opportunity to boost team morale, protect your equipment and boost ROI.
+Essentially, laser safety shouldn’t simply be seen as a frustrating and time-wasting health and safety box-ticking exercise, but an opportunity to boost team morale, protect your equipment and boost ROI.

 What are laser classifications?

-All lasers - whether industrial or the commercial pointers that you find at your corner store are categorized into four classes (and a number of subclasses).
+All lasers - whether industrial or your average, run-of-the-mill commercial pointers that you find at your corner store are categorized into four classes (and a number of subclasses).
 These classes and subclasses are based on wavelength and maximum output power.
 These classifications define a laser’s health risk to anyone exposed to optical radiation.

 Lasers in Class 1 bear no optical radiation risks for humans because the laser radiation remains well below 25 microwatts.
 Exposure to Class 4 lasers, meanwhile, can result in serious eye injuries and burns to the skin.
 That’s why classification and the associated appropriate safety measures are so important.
 For example, Class 4 lasers must be equipped with a key switch and a safety interlock.

 It’s the responsibility of the manufacturer to correctly classify the laser and apply the appropriate warning labels to the equipment.
 However it’s important to remember that the laser classification system does not take into account additional laser risks, such as electric shock, airborne contamination or fire.